BlauerPlanet/TUBAF/README.md

 The in-line citation should correspond well to the formatting rules of the Freiberg Ecology online (FECO) Journal of the Working Group of Biology and Ecology at the TU Bergakademie Freiberg (https://tu-freiberg.de/fakultaet2/bio/biologie-oekologie/feco-freiberg-ecology-online/feco-formatrichtlinien).

 However in the Bibliography, some minor tweaks from the user could be necessary (e.g. adding missing spaces (Leerzeichen); adding unpubl. next to the year of unpublished thesis).
-For CItatiosn with more than 5 authors, the bibliography will only show these first five authors and then add an et al.
+For Citations with more than 5 authors: the bibliography will only show these first five authors and then et al.

 ## How to use within Zotero